This is a post about what you need about UK travel ETA in 2026.

 Processing Time and Validity

-The application process typically takes about 10 to 20 minutes, with decisions made within three working days.
-However, you should play safe and apply well in advance of your travel date.
+Most applicants now receive an automatic decision within minutes when applying through the UK ETA app, though you should allow up to three working days to be safe and apply well in advance of your travel date.
 Once approved, the ETA is electronically linked to your passport and is valid for two years or until your passport expires, whichever comes first.
-It allows multiple entries to the UK during its valid period.
+It allows multiple entries during its valid period.

 Cost of the ETA